Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 }
 ```

-To use this you will need to add this to your configuration:
+To use the preceding code, add this to your configuration:

 ```json
 {
   "ConnectionStrings": {